-- defines the guidelines of the internal control and risk management system so that the main risks regarding the Company and its subsidiaries - including those risks that might have an impact in the light of a Sustainable Success - are correctly identified and properly measured, managed, and monitored, determining, moreover, the level of compatibility of such risks with the management of the company in a manner consistent with its strategic objectives.
-It should be observed in this regard that in November 2013, the board of directors has determined and formalized in a specific document the guidelines of the internal control and risk management system (document lastly updated in February 2016).
-Furthermore, in November 2022, the board of directors has assessed the compatibility of the main risks related to the strategic objectives set forth in the 2023-2025 business plan with a management of the Company that is in line with such targets; - evaluates, at least on an annual basis, the adequacy of the internal control and risk management system taking into account the characteristics of the Company's business and the types of risks taken, as well as its effectiveness.
-It should be noted that in February 2023, the board of directors expressed a positive evaluation in this respect with reference to the 2022 financial year; - approves, at least on an annual basis, the work plan prepared by the head of the "Audit" Function, upon consultation with the board of statutory auditors and the director in charge of establishing and maintaining the internal control and risk sustainability and security; (iii) strengthening, developing and digitalizing networks to enable the transition; (iv) rationalising the Group's business portfolio and geographical areas of presence.
+- line with the prerogatives set forth in such regard in the Corporate Governance Code.
+In particular, the board of directors, having obtained the control and risk committee's opinion: - defines the guidelines of the internal control and risk management system so that the main risks regarding the Company and its subsidiaries - including those risks that might have an impact in the light of a Sustainable Success - are correctly identified and properly measured, managed, and monitored, determining, moreover, the level of compatibility of such risks with the management of the company in a manner consistent with its strategic objectives.
+It should be observed in this regard that in November 2013, the board of directors has determined and formalized in a specific document the guidelines of the internal control and risk management system (document lastly updated in December 2023).
+Furthermore, in November 2023, the board of directors has assessed the compatibility of the main risks related to the strategic objectives set forth in the 2024-2026 business plan with a management of the Company that is in line with such targets; - evaluates, at least on an annual basis, the adequacy of the internal control and risk management system taking into account the characteristics of the Company's business and the types of risks taken, as well as its effectiveness.
+It should be noted that in February 2024, the board of directors expressed a positive evaluation in this respect with reference to the 2023 financial year; - approves, at least on an annual basis, the work plan prepared by the head of the "Audit" function, upon consultation with the board of statutory auditors and the director in charge of establishing and maintaining the internal control and risk management system (a role, the latter, held in Enel by the chief executive officer, consistent with the recommendations of the Corporate Governance Code).
+It should be noted in this regard that in February 2023, the board of directors approved the audit plan for the same year; - evaluates the opportunity to adopt any measures to enhance the effectiveness and impartiality of judgement of the corporate functions - other than the "Audit" function - which are involved in the control system, verifying that they are provided with adequate professionalism and resources; - determines the composition of the Supervisory Body set up within Enel pursuant to Legislative Decree no. 231/2001 (in relation to which reference should be